kflores56/Climate-Analysis-Web-Design/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

 For this project a web dashboard was created using visualizations about weather characteristics.
+[Check it out!]<https://kflores56.github.io/Climate-Analysis-Web-Design/>

 Individual pages were created for each plot as well as a means by which one can navigate between them.
 The pages contain the visualizations and corresponding explanations.
 A page was also created where a comparison of all of the plots is shown and another page was created where all the data used to build the visualizations.